semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 Similarly, by default, Semgrep assumes that indexing an array with a tainted index (that is, `array[tainted]`) is a tainted expression, even if the array itself is not tainted.
 Set `taint_assume_safe_indexes: true` to instead assume that these expressions are safe.

-If you want to have very fine-grained control over how taint is propagated, set `taint_only_propagate_through_assignments: true`.
-As a result, Semgrep only propagates taint through trivial assignments of the form `x = tainted`.
-In this case, you need to specify taint propagators for anything else.
+If you want to have very fine-grained control over how taint is propagated, set `taint_only_propagate_through_assignments: true`, and then Semgrep only propagates taint through trivial assignments of the form `x = tainted`.
+In this case, you need to specify taint propagators or any other expression that can act as a taint propagator.
+For example, `x = taint_propagator(tainted)` or `x = tainted + "foo"` does not propagate any taint from `tainted` to `x` unless it is explicitly defined, whereas by default taint would propagate without explicit definition.

 :::note
 Previously, the use of so-called **not conflicting sanitizers** was recommended.
 This feature is now deprecated and no longer recommended.